The importance of reading | Western Cape Government

 How can I help?

-Advocacy and parental involvement are two of the pillars of the Western Cape Reading Strategy.
+Advocacy and parental involvement are two pillars of the Western Cape Reading Strategy.
 They developed the strategy in collaboration with the Coalition for Quality Education in the Western Cape to improve reading with understanding amongst learners.

 The coalition (TEAM READ) is a collaborative association for all education stakeholders (including government, private business, NPOs, civil society and funders) with two focus areas: what teachers and learners must do better to improve reading literacy and a whole of society movement that will garner everyone’s help in improving reading.